Submitting the AB 540/AB 2000/SB 68 Affidavit

 There are two types of documentation you may be required to submit with the affidavit:

-- proof that you have or will have graduated with a high school diploma or the equivalent (GED, CHSPE, TASC, or HiSet); an Associate’s Degree from a California Community College; or proof that you will have completed the minimum requirements for transfer to a CSU or UC.
+- proof that you have or will have graduated with a high school diploma or the equivalent (GED, CHSPE, TASC, or HiSet); an associate’s degree from a CCC; or proof that you will have completed the minimum requirements for transfer to a CSU or UC.
 If you have three years of high school credits, and attended a combination of three years at CA elementary & secondary schools, you may also be required to submit your transcripts from these schools.

 When should I submit my affidavit?